BGOOONZ-BLOG/https-bgoonzblog20-backup/src/pages/docs/about/index.md

 ---
-title: About
+title: Portfolio
 excerpt: >-
-  Libris is a Unibit theme created for project documentations.
+  Web-Dev-Hubis a Unibit theme created for project documentations.
 You can use it for your project.
 seo:
-  title: About
+  title: Portfolio
-  description: This is the about page
+  description: This is the Portfolio page
   extra:
     - name: 'og:type'
       value: website
       keyName: property
     - name: 'og:title'
-      value: About
+      value: Portfolio
       keyName: property
     - name: 'og:description'
-      value: This is the about page
+      value: This is the Portfolio page
       keyName: property
     - name: 'twitter:card'
       value: summary
     - name: 'twitter:title'
-      value: About
+      value: Portfolio
     - name: 'twitter:description'
-      value: This is the about page
+      value: This is the Portfolio page
 template: docs
 ---

-Ut quis consequat risus.
-Aenean ut porta ligula.
-Morbi id ante eu nisi suscipit maximus.
-Fusce ac congue quam.
-Nulla id elit facilisis, consequat magna vitae, scelerisque elit.
-Nullam lacinia elit in arcu scelerisque, ac volutpat neque sodales.

-***

-Here are the articles in this section:
+# Portfolio:

+<iframe src="https://onedrive.live.com/embed?resid=D21009FDD967A241%21459307&amp;authkey=%21ABwIG4Hz-hsgPLU&amp;em=2&amp;wdAr=1.7777777777777777&amp;wdEaa=1" width="1186px" height="691px" frameborder="0">This is an embedded <a target="_blank" href="https://office.com">Microsoft Office</a> presentation, powered by <a target="_blank" href="https://office.com/webapps">Office</a>.</iframe>